Lighting Ergonomics - Checklist

 What is an example of a lighting checklist?

 Back to topUse the checklist and answer yes or no to the following questions.
-Follow up any "no" answers with corrective action.
+Follow up on any "no" answers with corrective action.
 A complete lighting survey may be necessary.
 Please see the other OSH Answers documents on lighting for more information.

 - Eye Discomfort in the Office